alecive/alecive.github.io/_posts/2015-07-08-GitHubTricks.md

 ## Delete a tag

 If you want to delete a local tag then you would do `git tag -d <tag name>` (as you did with the branch).
-But if you want to delete remote tag, then the syntax is a little different
+But if you want to delete remote tag, then the syntax is a little different:
 {% highlight bash %}
 git push origin :refs/tags/<tag name>
 {% endhighlight %}